boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-node-js.md

  5. Open your `Nodejs` sample in **Visual Studio Code.**

- 6. To install all dependent packages, use the following command `npm install.`
+ 6. To install all dependencies, use the command `npm install.`

- 7. Run the back-end `Nodejs` sample using the following command `node embed.js`.
+ 7. Please run the back-end `Nodejs` sample by using the command `node embed.js`.

  8. Open the `vue` sample in a new window of **Visual Studio Code.**

- 9. To install all dependent packages, use the following command `npm install.`
+ 9. To install all dependent packages, use the following command: `npm install.`

- 10. Run your `vue` sample using the following command `npm run serve`.
+ 10. Please run your `vue` sample using the following command: `npm run serve`.

- 11. The dashboard can be editable in design mode and create a new dashboard with the following changes in the `renderDashboard()` method.
+ 11. The dashboard can be edited in design mode and a new dashboard can be created with the following changes in the `renderDashboard()` method.

      <meta charset="utf-8"/>
      <table>